 Yazzy is not our first feral dog.
 Lapis and Piper were both feral before we adopted them.

-Piper came to use with severe anxiety, serious resource guarding, tendency to snap without any warning.
+Piper came to use with severe anxiety, serious resource guarding, and a tendency to snap without any warning.
 After two days with Piper, she had tried to bite me 8 times and I was already in the process of looking for a place to help.
 I didn't think I could keep her.
 I had never been so afraid of a dog in my life and she was living in my spare bedroom.

-I quickly learned that once you get an aggressive dog into your possession there are three choices: (1) Attempt to use behavior modification to train dog to be safer, (2) manage any behavior you cannot modify (knowing your dog will ALWAYS need some special treatment), and (3) if you can't do 1 or 2, then euthanize.
+I quickly learned that once you get an aggressive dog into your possession there are three choices: (1) attempt to use behavior modification to train dog to be safer, (2) manage any behavior you cannot modify (knowing your dog will ALWAYS need some special treatment), and (3) if you can't do 1 or 2, then euthanize.
 Of course, rehoming an aggressive dogs is possible, BUT there are a lot of ethical, morale, and legal issues that come with rehoming dogs with bite histories.

 Patricial McConnell wrote this piece that was a huge eye opener for me.
 It helped me to see how much "trouble" we were in and how hard I would need to work to help keep Piper alive and everyone she is near safe.